sezanzeb/input-remapper/readme/macros.md

 ### hold_keys

-> Holds down all the provided symbols like a combination.
+> Holds down all the provided symbols like a combination, and releases them when the
+> actual key on your keyboard is released.
 >
 > An arbitrary number of symbols can be provided.
+>
+> When provided with a single key, it will behave just like a regular keyboard key.
 >
 > ```c#
 > hold_keys(*symbols: str)